Salomea Halpir

-Salomea Halpir (1718 – after 1763) was a medic and oculist.
+Salomea Halpir (1718 – after 1763) was a Polish–Lithuanian medic and oculist.
 She often earns the title of the first female doctor from the Grand Duchy of Lithuania.
 What is known about her life is known from her memoirs, written in 1760, which is a unique example of travel memoir and women's literature.
 Halpir expressed decidedly un-womanly characteristics and ambitions.
 Instead of dedicating her life to raising children and being a good wife, as dictated by the 18th-century social norms, Halpir strove to become a successful medical doctor and expressed her hunger for travel and adventure.

 Names

 She is known under a great variety of names.
 Her first name is often given as Salomea, Salome, or Salomėja.
 In her memoir, she referred to herself as Salomea, but she signed the dedication as Regina.
 Her maiden name is rendered as Rusiecki, Rusiecka, Ruseckaitė, Rusieckich.
 Halpir or Halpirowa is her married name from the first marriage.
 Her name from the second marriage is rendered as Pilstein, Pilsztyn, Pilsztynowa, Pilštyniova, or Pichelstein.
 Even after bitter divorce from her second husband she continued to use his last name, perhaps because it sounded more noble.
 In the dedication of her memoir she used the fourth surname – Makowska.
 It has been suggested that it is the surname of her third husband, but the origin of that surname remains unknown.